 In my mind, anyway.
-I’m also totally pregnant with #3.
+I’m also pregnant with #3.

 One day when we arrived, Gramma was still in her bathrobe.
 I’d never seen her in anything but her large, flowered print shifts, with shorts sleeves and rounded necks, stockings and garter belt with sensible shoes.
 As a child, we loved when Gramma lifted up her skirt and showed us the rows of little shiny clips that held her stockings up.
 She would giggle with the mischievous smirk we loved, then lower her hem modestly.

 Because it was Town Day, the five kids were always dressed up.
-The girls would be wearing a dress or a skirt, their hair done, usually with a special hair bow I’d made by hot gluing a large satin bow to a clip.
-The boys would be in nice jeans and shirts.
+The girls would be in a dress or a skirt, their hair done, usually with a special hair bow I’d made by hot gluing a large satin bow to a clip.
+The boys wore nice jeans and button-down shirts.
 After all, it was Town Day.

 Something is always better than nothing.